smalls12/aspyre/README.md

     print(message)

 async def main():
-    # this will automatically start the pyre engine
+    # this will automatically start the aspyre engine
     async with aspyre.Aspyre() as node:
         await node.join("CHAT")
         try: